open-contracting/kingfisher-process/docs/index.rst

 Typical usage
 -------------

-Kingfisher Process receives OCDS data either via the :doc:`web/api-v1` (used by Kingfisher Scrape) or the :doc:`cli/local-load` command.
+Kingfisher Process receives OCDS data either via the :ref:`web API <web-api>` (used by Kingfisher Scrape) or the :doc:`cli/local-load` command.

 OCDS data are stored in a PostgreSQL database and organized into "collections", as described in the :doc:`data-model` and specified in the :doc:`database-structure`.
 Once incoming data are stored: